4-year-old is a bully! Help!

 Kristin,

 Ok, so let's assume we have a normal four year old who has begun to intimidate and hit other children.
 I hear often from moms with four year olds who start hitting, and some experts even call it “the angry stage.”
 Four year olds often hit a difficult stretch where they want more control and get angry when they are treated in what they feel is a less than respectful manner.
 They also test the limits, so that if they are allowed to treat others disrespectfully, they do.
-That doesn’t mean they’ll grow up to be axe-murderers, it means they’re four, and they need us to teach them how to manage their feelings responsibly.
-The key with kids this age is teaching them that feeling mad is just part of being human, but there is zero-tolerance for violent or disrespectful acts.
+That doesn't mean they'll grow up to be axe-murderers, it means they're four, and trying to learn how to use power responsibly.
+Four year olds need us to model and teach them how to manage their feelings, and actions.
+The key with kids this age is teaching them that feeling mad is just part of being human, and that there is a respectful, caring way to work out conflicts.

 The first thing you should know is that every time you use power over your boy you are teaching him the exact behavior you're trying to eliminate.
 That doesn't mean you don't set limits.
 Of course you must.
 But you set those limits with empathy.
 If possible, you prevent bad behavior to minimize his feeling bad about himself.
 Any punishment will backfire, including timeouts, by increasing his anger level and teaching him that more powerful people can push smaller people around.
-What he needs is a ton of love, limits set with empathy, and natural consequences (meaning we can't play with other kids if we hit them).
+What he needs is a ton of love, limits set with empathy, and lots of physical play that gets him laughing, so he can work through any fear that is causing him to lash out.
 Here's what I recommend:

 1. Discuss the situation with the teachers in your son's school.
 It sounds like they are indeed doing a great job if they are redirecting him instead of punishing him.
 They have seen a wide range of kids and will be able to evaluate how severe the situation is.
 They will also know under what circumstances your son gets triggered.
 Does the hitting happen when he is hungry before lunch?
 Tired?
 Feeling crowded by the other kids?
+Feeling sad after you have just dropped him off in the morning?
 If possible, agree on the language you will use about his behavior.
 In other words, you want to say "He is learning to control his temper" rather than "He is a bully."
 These are self-fulfilling prophecies.

 2. Take some time by yourselves to list all the wonderful things about your son.
 Usually our weaknesses are just the flip side of our strengths.
 I'm betting your son is a spirited, take-charge, passionate kind of guy.
 You will need to be in touch with all those good things about him to hold a positive image of him in your mind.
 Remember that when a plant is struggling it usually needs different conditions.
 Criticizing kids or yelling at them to "Straighten up and grow right!" doesn't work any better than it does with plants.
 Every day, remind yourself and your son how much you love him.
 It is your job as the parent to hold the image in your mind of your child flourishing.
 I highly recommend that you pick up Mary Sheedy Kurcinka’s Raising Your Spirited Child to help you reframe your attitude toward your son.
 They may well have it at your library.